ShiratsuYudachi/KichikuHelper/README.md

-###I hope this project can help me pass the waiver for COMP2011
+###I hope this project can help me pass the waiver for COMP courses

 # KichikuHelper
 A small tool to help you catch material for Kichiku Videos